-The Department of Economics and Management, as it is known today, is directed by Professor Geremia Goss.
+The Department of Economics and Management, as it is known today, is directed by Professor Flavio Bazzana.
 It was officially inaugurated on 29 October 2012 under the provisions set out by the new University of Trento Statute (Legislative Act 167, 23 April 2012) which integrated the two historical departments of Economics, and Informatics and Business Studies (DISA).

 The Department of Informatics and Business Studies (DISA) opened for the start of the 1989/90 academic year and incorporated most of the academic staff from the Institute of Informatics and Business Studies.
 This new department was created as a scientific research unit of likeminded collaborative experts to provide a support structure for the teaching of informatics and business studies throughout the University of Trento.
 It had striking interdisciplinary characteristics amplified by the inclusion of professors of statistics and applied research.
 It was first directed by Professor Guiseppe Volpato, a member of the Faculty Committee, and in the years that followed by professors Vittorio Mortara, Enrico Zaninotto, Alessandro Zorat, Mariangela Franch, Luca Erzegovesi, and Michele Andreaus.